andrey-aleshkov/backbone-uikit/README.md

 * Subview management
     * A view may contain zero or more subviews.
 * Animation
-    * To achieve the highest frame rate separate animated inline styles with the static ones from the CSS files..
+    * To achieve the highest frame rate separate animated inline styles with the static ones from the CSS files.
 * Event handling
-    * A view can handle touch events (jGestures) and other events defined by jQuery.
+    * A view can handle touch events by jGestures and other events defined by jQuery.

+Views can embed other views and create sophisticated visual hierarchies.
+This creates a parent-child relationship between the view being embedded (known as the subview) and the parent view doing the embedding (known as the superview).
+Normally, a subview’s visible area is not clipped to the bounds of its superview, but you can use the overflow CSS property to alter that behavior.
+A parent view may contain any number of subviews but each subview has only one superview.

+### Creating a View

+To create a view, you can use code like the following:

+    var view = new UIKit.UIView();

+To add a subview to another view, you use the addSubview:

+    render: function() {

+        this.addSubview(new UIKit.UIView());

+        return this;
+    }

+More sophisticated content present by subclassing UIView and implementing the necessary drawing and event-handling.

 ## UIButton